Ecogenomics/GTDBTk/README.md

 * other_related_references: Lists upto the top 100 closest reference genomes based on ANI.
 ANI calculations are only performed between a query genome and reference genomes in the same genus.
 * aa_percent: Indicates the percentage of the MSA spanned by the genome (i.e. percentage of columns with an amino acid).
 * red_value: Indicates, when required, the relative evolutionary divergence (RED) for a query genome.
 RED is not calculated when a query genome can be classified based on ANI.
+* warnings: Indicates unusual charastiristics of the query genome.

 ## De novo workflow